hapax/hapax.github.io/assets/chandra.md

 P_F \sim \frac{NE_F}{L^2} \sim \frac{\hbar^2 N^2}{m_e L^4}.
 $$

-You can see what the Fermi sea looks like for a three-dimensional donut in Exercise 4.
+It's your turn now!

 ---

-**Exercise 4.** Now consider a Fermi gas in a periodic cube of side length $L$.
+**Exercise 4.** Consider a Fermi gas in a three-dimensional donut.

 <span style="padding-left: 20px; display:block">
 (a) For $n_F \gg 1$, show that a ball of radius $n_F$ in